telerik-boneyard/Platform-Knowledge-Base/how-to/how-to-use-multiple-languages.md

 The {{site.sb-s}} service in {{site.tp}} already provides a way to do so in the generated code for newly-created apps.
 The procedure for doing so in a project generated via the {{site.sb-s}} service is explained in [Implement Multi-Lingual Support](http://docs.telerik.com/platform/screenbuilder/troubleshooting/localization).

-Refer to the solution below if you would like to update your existing app or use an approach outside of the {{site.sb-s}} service.
+Refer to the solution below if you would like to update your existing app with intebrationalization support and/or use an approach outside of the {{site.sb-s}} service.

 ## Solution